 Finally, top it with your choice of garnishes, such as sweet potato, fresh cilantro leaves, and fried, toasted, or boiled corn kernels.

-This is already a free version of ceviche, so please add or take any veggies that you consider appropriate.
+This is already a free version of ceviche, so please add or take any veggies you consider appropriate.
 These three are my favorite mix; I have made it for years.

 🔪 Instructions